elliottohara/ltjjc_v2/Readme.md

 * run `./build.sh deploy` to create your aws resources and deploy

+## Terraform
+The build script allows you to run arbitrary terraform commands like so. `./build.sh tf <command> <args>`.
+For example `./build.sh show` would show all the resources that exist.

 ## TODO Stuff
 * Still need local SSL.
-FB js sdk requires it, so might as well set it up
+FB js sdk requires it, so might as well set it up, since I wanna use FB graph stuff on the page.